ElaMCB/kaizen_AI/README.md

 ---

-*Built with the belief that every small improvement compounds into extraordinary results.*
+*Built with the belief that every small improvement compounds into extraordinary results.
+In the tradition of those who came before—craftsmen who understood that excellence is not achieved, but practiced daily.*